Benjamin-Valderrama/bibliometrics_mgba/readme.md

 **Data analysis and ploting**

 The data was analysed using the [bibliometrix](https://www.bibliometrix.org/home/) package.
-Networks were ploted using the [ggnet2](https://briatte.github.io/ggnet/#:~:text=The%20ggnet2%20function%20is%20a,one%2Dmode%20igraph%20network%20objects.) package
+Networks were ploted using the [ggnet2](https://briatte.github.io/ggnet/#:~:text=The%20ggnet2%20function%20is%20a,one%2Dmode%20igraph%20network%20objects.) package.

+All code used in the analysis and to produce the figures is publicly available in the script: 'scripts/analysis.R'.
+Custom functions used to facilitate the analysis can be found in 'scripts/functions.R'.

 ## References